Look out KFC. Here comes Popeyes Louisiana Kitchen.

 Twenty years after Col. Harland Sanders founded KFC in 1952, Alvin Copeland opened his first fried-chicken restaurant.
 The Popeyes name isn’t a tribute to the spinach-scarfing cartoon; Copeland named it after Gene Hackman’s character, Jimmy “Popeye” Doyle, in the 1971 film “The French Connection.”
 The chain’s chicken caught on after Copeland spiced up his recipe and by 1985 there were about 500 Popeyes locations.
 AFC, then called America’s Favorite Chicken, became the parent of Popeyes in 1992 and went public in 2001.

-Bachelder said she became disenchanted with KFC’s relentless focus on quarterly results (YUM) and left in 2003.
+Bachelder said she became disenchanted with KFC’s relentless focus on quarterly results (YUM:US) and left in 2003.